AlfTang/Neural-Nework/README.md

 =============

 This repo is the programming Exercise 3 & 4 about neural network in Machine Learning course by Andrew Ng on Coursera.
+Ex3 is a neural network to recognise hand-written digits by one-vs-all logistic regression.
+Ex4 is a neural network to recognise hand-written digits by backpropagation algorithm.
 The course info can be found here https://class.coursera.org/ml-004/class/index.
 The details of this assignment is described in ex3.pdf and ex4.pdf